Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Methods

 \textit{Nonlinear Dimensionality Reduction - Static Mappings:} As shown in Fig.~\ref{fig:diano}c, DIANO is applied for dimensionality reduction, where no temporal evolution is required.
 In this sense, DIANO can be regarded as the deterministic counterpart of the Variational Autoencoding Neural Operator (VANO) framework~\cite{seidman2023variational}.
 The DIANO pipeline parallels FNO but introduces explicit compression and reconstruction mechanisms.
 In the encoder, inputs are first lifted to a higher-dimensional feature space via a neural lifting network (Lift-NN), subsequently processed through Fourier layers where low-frequency modes are preserved and high-frequency modes truncated, and finally compressed using \textit{AvgPool2D} by a factor of 2.
 Sequential application of Fourier transformations combined with downsampling defines the compression ratio and yields a compact, low-dimensional latent representation defined on a grid that could be visualized.
 In the decoder, this procedure is inverted, where latent features are passed through Fourier layers to recover spectral information and upsampled with \textit{ConvTranspose2D} by a factor of 2, progressively to restore spatial resolution.
 Sequential Fourier–upsampling steps, followed by a final projection through a neural projection network (Project-NN), reconstruct the output field at full resolution.

 \textit{Nonlinear Dimensionality Reduction with Temporal Marching:} In this temporal marching scenario, DIANO extends the static mapping variant by incorporating a differentiable PDE solver in the latent space, as depicted in Fig.~\ref{fig:diano2}a.
 The encoder compresses the spatial input features at time $t^n$ into a low-dimensional latent representation (a coarse grid), which is then evolved forward to $t^{n+1}$ using the PDE solver.
 The decoder reconstructs the spatial fields at $t^{n+1}$ from the evolved latent state, following the same Fourier–upsampling pipeline as in the static mapping case, thereby producing a high-dimensional output solution at the new time step.
-This variant offers two notable advantages.
-First, it alleviates the need for any additional machine learning based temporal operator, instead leveraging the inherent structure of pre-defined governing equations for temporal evolution.
+This variant offers three notable advantages.
+First, it alleviates the need for any additional machine learning-based temporal operator, instead leveraging the inherent structure of pre-defined governing equations for temporal evolution.
 Second, it enables systematic exploration of different PDE fidelities, such as simplified variants (e.g., simplified VTE formulations) of the governing PDEs used to generate the ground truth data directly within the latent space.
-This not only allows systematic investigation of how PDE model fidelity influences latent temporal evolution, but also contributes interpretability by establishing a direct correspondence between the latent dynamics and the underlying physics of the pre-defined differentiable PDE.
+This not only allows systematic investigation of how PDE model fidelity influences latent temporal evolution, but also contributes to explainability by establishing a direct correspondence between the latent dynamics and the underlying physics of the pre-defined differentiable PDE.
+Third, parametric variability, such as Reynolds number dependence, can be naturally incorporated through the latent PDE solver, facilitating the model to learn parameter-dependent dynamics in a physically meaningful and structured manner, which is found to be beneficial for generalization across both interpolation and extrapolation regimes.